-> They usually roamed in packs and were difficult to tame.
-Demigods were capable of taming them, however, and under them they became loyal.
+They usually roamed in packs and were difficult to tame.
+Demigods were capable of taming them, however, and under them, they became loyal.
 They feed on the flesh of horses.

-> Charybdis became one of the most fearsome sea monsters.
-She used to swallow large amounts of water a day, forming whirlpools and devouring sailors.
+Charybdis became one of the most fearsome sea monsters.
+She used to swallow large amounts of water each day, forming whirlpools and devouring sailors.
 Tornadoes would form when she spit the water back out.

-> According to Greek mythology, the Cyclops were one-eyed giants and some of the first beings to inhabit the universe.
+According to Greek mythology, the Cyclops were one-eyed giants and some of the first beings to inhabit the universe.

 They were a savage race dedicated to herding and hunting.
 They feared neither gods nor men.